openharmony/docs/en/application-dev/application-models/arkts-ui-widget-event-uiability.md

    };
    ```

-- On the widget page, register the **onClick** event callback of the button and call the **postCardAction** API in the callback to trigger the event to the UIAbility.
+- On the widget page, register the **onClick** event callback of the button and call the **postCardAction** API in the callback to trigger the event to start the UIAbility.

   ```ts
   let storage = new LocalStorage();